 3. The Non-3GPP Message Gateway sends message to Non-3GPP Message Client.

+4) The Non-3GPP UE delivers the payload of the non-3GPP message (e.g. RCS) to the targeted Application Client on the Non-3GPP UE.

 NOTE: The procedure to translate MSGin5G message to Non-3GPP message and to send Non-3GPP message from Non-3GPP Message Gateway to Non-3GPP Message Client are out of scope of 3GPP.

 8.7 E2E Message delivery procedures

+Editor's Note 1: It is also FFS how endpoints are provided with the Service IDs of the counterparts with which the E2E message delivery procedures are used.

+Editor's Note 2: Generalizing MSISDN to Legacy 3GPP identifier in pre-conditions is FFS.

 8.7.1 Point-to-Point Message delivery procedures

 8.7.1.1 From MSGin5G UE to MSGin5G UE